Quibi TV was an on-demand streaming application that focused on short-form video content. Episodes were around 10 minutes in length.

 Yet, reports soon emerged, stating that many of its advertising partners grew dissatisfied with the lackluster adoption and usage of the service.
 As a result, Quibi beefed up the number of ads it began to show to users.

 Unfortunately, the negative momentum simply continued.
-In June 2020, Quibi execs allegedly took a 10 percent pay cut while also contemplating a staff reduction of similar proportions.
+In June 2020, Quibi’s execs allegedly took a 10 percent pay cut while also contemplating a staff reduction of similar proportions.
 A month later, in July, most of its users were gone.

 Data from SensorTower revealed that of the 910,000 users that signed up via the free trial, only 8 percent (equal to 72,000) remained committed to the platform.
 Despite adding more features (such as the ability to screenshot) as well as a completely free tier for Australians and New Zealanders, its demise became only a matter of time.

-Finally, on October 21st, 2020, Quibi announced that it intends “to wind down its business operations and initiate a process to sell its assets.”
+Finally, on October 21st, 2020, Quibi announced that it intended “to wind down its business operations and initiate a process to sell its assets.”
 The platform was ultimately shut down on December 1st, 2020.

 In the coming weeks and months, Quibi’s founding team tried their best to return as much of the initial investment as possible.
 Despite Eko demanding a freeze of all of Quibi’s assets, the team was eventually able to find a buyer.

 In January 2021, streaming device manufacturer Roku announced that it would acquire the right to 75-plus Quibi shows for about $100 million.
 The content would be rebranded to Roku Originals and be available on The Roku Channel.
+Those shows would ultimately release in August.

 As far as Katzenberg and Whitman are concerned: both founders have stayed away from the public eye after the platform was shut down.
 It remains to be seen what their next move will be.